UPennCBE544/2023.github.io/ProjectDescription.md

 ```

 In the FinalProject directory you should see a directory called scripts, which contains the scripts you will need for this project.
 You will also see two directories: rutiles and perovskites.
 Please check [Assignment](https://cbe544.github.io/Project_Assignments/) in order to determine which material you will be working with.
 The bulks for all of these materials have already been optimized using the calculator settings that we determined from HW 5 for the perovskite SrTiO<sub>3</sub>.
+Move into the directory corresponding to your material.

+### Things to keep in mind ###
+For all of the calculations that you are running here on out, you will need to submit them using stampede.sub to the cluster.
+Do not run any of these jobs on the login node.

+Each calculation must be carried out in its own directory.
+All of the files necessary to carry out the calculation must also be in the directory at the time you submit the job or else it will not work.
+Usually this means the directory should have an ASE trajectory (init.traj), a relaxation script (relax.py), and a submit script (stampede.sub).

+It is critical that you organize your directories consistently so that we can find the data later.
+See the Organization section below for additional guidance.

 ### Task 1 ###